martin0004/bike_sharing_patterns/README.md

 ### Overview

-The data pre-processor formats the dataset raw data so it can be manipulated by the neural network.
+The data pre-processor turns raw data into a format which can be manipulated by the neural network.

 - The pre-processor performs scaling of some features.
 Means and standard deviations must be provided when the pre-processor is instantiated.
 Values for this project are stored in global variables MEANS and STDS (dictionnaries).